-3. The gift letter is a pre-written template form from whatever mortgage lender or bank is financing your home.
-You do not need to create a gift letter Canada from scratch.
+3. The gift letter is a pre-written template specific to whatever mortgage lender or bank is financing your home.
+You do not need to create a gift letter Canada from scratch or download one online.
 It’s simply a matter of filling out giftor and giftee information on the lender template, the gift amount, and the date the gift was transferred into your account.

 4. The gift letter template will state that this is a gift and that the down payment funds do not need to be repaid.
 Your banker, broker, or lawyer can not hear that a gift is actually a loan, otherwise, by regulation/law they must inform the lender that it is a loan, not a gift.
-Indeed, the intention needs to be that the gifted funds are not a loan, otherwise, the strength of the application would be misrepresented and this could lead to a very bad situation for the borrower, lender, and the financial system.
+Indeed, the intention needs to be that the gifted funds are not a loan, otherwise, the strength of the application would be misrepresented and this could lead to a very bad situation for the borrower, lender, and our financial system as a whole.

-Connect with us at Altrua for more information on gifting funds for down payment, and to receive a templated gift letter example.
+Connect with Altrua Financial for more information on gifting funds for down payment, and to receive a templated gift letter example.